peterborkuti/metal-playground/README.md

   gulp build
   ```

-5. Open the demo at demos/index.html on your browser.
+5. Open the demo at demos/index.html on your browser or demos/webtest.html